 I think it may be the soil.
 I moved my seedlings to to containers.
 One with normal soil and one with soil designed for citrus and palms that's meant to be better draining.
 There was a clear difference in growth.

 I would cut the lemon and plant the seeds directly.
 You can even grow a tree inside.
-This video shows you how: https://www.you ch?v=57XoFG0QuMI
+This video shows you how: www.youtube.com/

 I have many lemon trees but have never planted a whole lemon :) Just use the seed.

 I took several lemon seeds from a fresh cut lemon.
 A friend told me to put them in my mouth as soon as I take them from the lemon.
-Have your seed pot ready with seeding soil and push the seeds in about 1\4 inch.
-Water and keep the soil damp.
-It took about 4 weeks before I saw a seedling.
-I only got one out of the lot but it is now about 3 feet high and growing nicely.
+Have your seed pot ready with seeding soil and push the seeds in about 14 inch.